lizhieffe/6.828/lab/solutions/lab6.md

 ## Exercise 4

 Mapped the register base memory in `MMIOBASE` -- `MMIOLIM` range and added a couple of register offsets to `e1000.h`.
 I used the same trick as in `lapic.c`, of dividing the offset by 4 so it can be used as an index in the register array.

+## Exercise 5

+I decided to statically allocated memory for the transmission queue and the packet buffers.
+I also moved the `pic_network_attach()` function over to the `e1000.c` file because it started growing and became became very E1000 specific.